Fuga: Melodies of Steel 2 on Steam - User reviews, Price & Information

 Fuga: Melodies of Steel 2 is a single-player game.

-There are 17 DLCs available for Fuga: Melodies of Steel 2.
+Yes, there are 23 DLCs available for Fuga: Melodies of Steel 2.
 Explore additional content available for Fuga: Melodies of Steel 2 on Steam.

 You can find solutions or submit a support ticket by visiting the Steam Support page for Fuga: Melodies of Steel 2.